official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 those who refused to accept the need to act “misunderstand the nature of the threat, or that they will simply refuse to accept any evidence they are given”.

-[^239] Minute Straw to Prime Minister, 9 April 2002, ‘Your Commons’ Statement’.
+[^239]: Minute Straw to Prime Minister, 9 April 2002, ‘Your Commons’ Statement’.
-[^240] House of Commons, Official Report, 10 April 2002, columns 11-18.
+[^240]: House of Commons, Official Report, 10 April 2002, columns 11-18.

 502

-The Report of the Iraq Inquiry631.
-In response, Mr Blair stated:
+631. In response, Mr Blair stated:

 *  “The time for military action has not yet arisen.
 However, there is no doubt at all that the development of weapons of mass destruction by Saddam Hussein